missionpinball/mpf-docs/mechs/switches/debounce.rst

    slides or play sounds on a switch event.
 If this event occurs very often this may easily slow down your game.
 #.
 Prevent coils from pulsing too often.
 If a coil pulses on a switch hit
-   and the switch actives constantly it might essentially be stuck on for the whole time which in the best case would only blow a fuse and in the worst case might burn down the machine.
+   and the switch activates constantly it might essentially be stuck on for the whole time which in the best case would only blow a fuse and in the worst case might burn down the machine.